Kristopher-Ray/polaris-us.org/content/focus/supporting-israel.md

 summary: On October 7, Israel experienced the most tragic day in its history.
   Terrorists mercilessly slaughtered innocent civilians, taking hundreds hostage and committing the most evil and unimaginable crimes against humanity.
-Israel has every right and duty to respond to Hamas’ attack with lethal military force – however they choose, and for however long they wish.
-Every nation must guarantee the security of its people and ensure that foreign attacks are deterred.
+Israel has every right and a moral duty to defend the Jewish people and meet Hamas’ attack with lethal military force.
+Every nation must guarantee its homeland security and deter foreign adversaries.
+America must continue to stand with Israel in its time of need.
 btn_label: Learn more about the need to protect Israel →
 image: /img/focus/360_f_522794865_vyi8mtr5pvrili7pqr3nahs15jcdj8jc.jpg
 section_img: /img/focus/images-5.jpeg